France confident it can bridge gap with U.S. on Mali

 The idea would be that operations to take on al Qaeda in the north of Mali, which would not begin before September or October 2013, would not commence if the benchmarks were not met, the draft says.

 U.N. diplomats and officials say there has been progress on the political front.
 The Tuareg separatist MNLA, which launched the northern uprising, and Ansar Dine, a local Islamist group, have agreed to work on a negotiated solution with Malian officials.

 Once viewed as an example of democratic progress in Africa, Mali was plunged into chaos in March by a coup that toppled the president and left a power vacuum that was quickly exploited by rebels to seize the country's desert north.

 Former colonial master France, which has several citizens held hostage in the Sahara by al Qaeda-linked groups, is pushing for a swift war.
 Washington, which spent years working with Mali's army, advocates a more cautious approach.

 Foreign Minister Laurent Fabius said on Sunday that 14 of the Security Council's 15 members backed France's initiative, suggesting Washington was isolated.

-A key element of the French-U.S. disagreement, diplomats say, is Washington's belief that Malian troops and forces from the West African regional group ECOWAS are not up to the fight against battle-hardened AQIM militants.
+Another element of the French-U.S. disagreement, diplomats said, is Washington's belief that Malian troops and forces from the West African regional group ECOWAS are not up to the fight against battle-hardened AQIM militants.

 The Americans believe non-ECOWAS countries with forces accustomed to desert fighting like Chad and Mauritania should lead the initial combat operations in northern Mali, where they would effectively be attempting to kill as many militants as possible.